-Profiling the municipality as a high-quality lifestyle destination, supporting existing industries and attracting value-adding industries will be important to support liveability and maintain the lifestyle our community expects.
+Profiling the Council as a high-quality lifestyle destination, supporting existing industries and attracting value-adding industries will be important to support liveability and maintain the lifestyle our community expect.

-West Wimmera Current Economy 1.3.
+1.3.
+West Wimmera Current Economy

 The Shire is a prosperous agricultural-based region, situated in the western most part of Victoria adjacent to the South Australian border.
 The has fertile land and good quality water in most areas, and because of this, the economy is largely agriculturally based (with the sector accounting for 61% of total output and 53% of all jobs).
-The agricultural sector has also supported the GDP growth, with total GDP growing from \$244 million in 2021 to \$314 million in 2023 (see Figure 1).1
+The agricultural sector has also supported the GDP growth, with total GDP growing from \$212 million in 2017 to \$284 million in 2022 (see Figure 1).1